Volvo S60 Insurance Rates

 Rates are averaged for all Volvo S60 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Low Cost Volvo S60 Insurance
+How to Shop for the Best Volvo S60 Insurance

-- Teenagers are expensive to insure, as much as $427 each month if they have full coverage
+- Teens are expensive to insure, costing up to $427 each month if full coverage is included

 So, is insurance on a Volvo expensive?
 As you’ve learned from the information above, the Volvo S60 average insurance costs depend on many different factors.
 The slightly older 2012 Volvo S60 insurance costs will be lower than insuring a newer 2020 model.